In-app events: iOS Features to increase brand awareness in the App Store

 Why should you do in app events?

-There are two big reasons for using in app events:
+There are four main reasons for using in-app events:

-The Sweat app is optimising for Apple Search Ads and in-app events
+The Wowcher app is optimising for Apple Search Ads and in-app events

-There’s also a secret third reason to get on board with in app events: wooing Apple’s editorial staff.
-As a new-ish feature, Apple is keen to promote these types of events, and there are several positions in the App Store dedicated to highlighting them, including on the Today, Games, and Apps tabs.
+There’s also a secret fourth reason to get on board with in-app events: wooing Apple’s editorial staff.
+Apple is keen to promote new and innovative developments in the store, and there are several positions in the App Store dedicated to highlighting these events, including on the Today, Games, and Apps tabs.
+Getting your in-app event featured in one of these spots can drive significant traffic to your app listing, boosting your discoverability in the store.

 Toca Life World’s In-App Event is featured in the Today tab of the App Store